NJ logo State of New Jersey Governor Mikie Sherrill

 Additional Opportunities for Engagement

-All eligible projects that apply for the pilot can participate in the broader advisory group.
-This group is open to all applicants, even if your project is not selected for the permitting dashboard pilot.
-The goal of this group is to get feedback to improve the State permitting process.
+All eligible projects that applied for the dashboard pilot but were not randomly selected can participate in the broader advisory group.
+The goal of this group is to provide feedback and recommendations to the Governor’s Cross-Agency Permitting Team to improve the State permitting process.

 Frequently Asked Questions